w3f/polkadot-spec/docs/id-weights.md

 The following points must be considered:

 - The Ledger contains a varying list of claimed rewards.
-Fetching, retaining and searching through it can affect execution time.
+Fetching, retaining, and searching through it can affect execution time.
 The retained list is inserted back into storage.

 - Looping through a list of nominators and creating I/O operations for each increases execution time.
 The Runtime fetches up to 64 nominators.